 - Any extra power that you do not use travels back through the bi-directional meter to the power grid.
 You get energy credits for this extra power that can be used at a different time.
 (For example, at night when your panels are not producing electricity.)

-If you’re interested in a more scientific explanation of how solar panel cells convert sunlight into energy, check out this explanation of photovoltaics by NASA.
+If you’re interested in a more scientific explanation of how solar panel cells convert sunlight into energy, check out this article about how solar panels produce electricity.

 Where Can Solar Panels be Installed?

 Solar panels can be installed on almost any type of roof surface, using a variety of roof systems.
 Some of these roof surfaces include: shingles, metal, flat (using a non-penetrating system), standing seam, TPO, tar, ceramic tile and gravel.